jrhodkinson/jrhodkinson.github.io/_posts/2020-08-09-tolerate-imperfection.markdown

 They all have tradeoffs: initial implementation effort, running costs, maintenance, monitoring.
 But too often I see engineers choose a too-complicated, too-expensive, option because the stupid-simple solution made them uneasy.

-Look, I'm not arguing that you should sleepwalk into tech debt.
+Look, I'm not arguing that you should sleepwalk into tech debt.
 I'm saying that when you have many options available to you to solve a problem, and the simple option makes you feel uneasy, you should step back and consider _why_.
 Often, there's a sound reason why the simple solution doesn't work.
 Sometimes there isn't.